Heaven for Betsy

 Heaven for Betsy is an American sitcom that aired live on CBS twice a week on Tuesday and Thursday for fifteen minutes from September 30, 1952 to December 23, 1952.

 The series stars real-life husband and wife Jack Lemmon and Cynthia Stone.
-It was based on The Couple Next Door, a sketch that Lemmon and Stone performed regularly in the variety series The Frances Langford/Don Ameche Show.
+It was based on The Couple Next Door, a sketch that Lemmon and Stone performed regularly in the daytime variety series The Frances Langford/Don Ameche Show.